Skip to main content

 We need to expose the metrics endpoint with a Service and tell the Cloud Platform Prometheus to scrape the endpoint with a ServiceMonitor object in Kubernetes.
 A ServiceMonitor is a custom resource definition (CRD) that allows you to automatically generate Prometheus scrape configuration based on a specified resource.

-Let’s find out our current port name and number by running:
+Let’s find what our current port name and number are by running:

 kubectl -n <namespace> get svc rails-app-service -o=jsonpath={.spec.ports[0].name}